5 travel essentials your phone can replace

 E-books and audiobooks

-If you’re a serious reader, then taking enough literature to get you through a vacation can really weigh down your suitcase.
+If you’re a serious reader, taking enough literature to get you through a vacation can really weigh down your suitcase.
 But this doesn’t have to happen, as your planned reading can live on your phone in digital and audio form.
 Even if you prefer books of the physical kind, it’s still worth it to think about switching to e-books and audiobooks for your travels.

 Ditch the camera

 Your smartphone comes with a camera, of course, so it might be time to think about saving the space taken up by a dedicated digital camera and making do with what your phone can offer instead.
-This is especially true if you’ve got one of the latest handsets on the market, which may feature optical zoom, optical image stabilization, and special night mode enhancements.
+This is especially true if you’ve got one of the newest handsets on the market, which may feature optical zoom, optical image stabilization, and special night mode enhancements.

 Other app recommendations